 Ernst & Young (EY), one of the big four accounting firms, recently released Nightfall.
 The protocol enables private transactions on the Ethereum smart contract platform.
 What’s so fascinating about the release is that EY spent more than $1 million developing Nightfall and then they released it for free to the Ethereum community.

 EY blockchain supply chain

-It’s hard to think of another time when a cutthroat consulting firm gave away a million dollars’ worth of something for free.
+It’s hard to think of another time when a cutthroat consulting firm gave away a millions dollars’ worth of something for free.
 Actions speak louder than words, and this commitment shows that EY believes that Ethereum has a strong chance of being adopted globally.
 While the cryptocurrency is still in its childhood and many technical hurdles remain, the Ethereum Enterprise Alliance proves that there is a huge potential for businesses and blockchains to work together.
 Supply chain management will no doubt play a role in that.

 How Blockchain Works in Supply Chain

 What makes blockchain in the supply chain industry so exciting is the way it allows for easy, yet immutable, record keeping.
 A shared, secured ledger that every person involved in the supply chain, from the producer to the shipper to the retailer, can easily read and also write to.

 With blockchain supply chain optimization is easy since there is no paper, everything is digital.
 In seconds any person can find out the entire history of the product they have in their hands.
 No phone calls or paper invoices, the data will be easily accessible with a computer or smartphone.
 For the first time there will be a common ledger to verify and track goods through the supply chain.
 Interestingly, as a bonus of sorts, retailers can also make some of this information available to the consumer.